ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-We hope that users will both benefit from `ss3sim` in its current form and extend it for their own needs, potentially contributing back to the main code base.
+We hope that users will both benefit from `ss3sim` in its current form and extend it for their own needs, potentially contributing back to future versions.

 # Acknowledgements

-We thank the participants and mentors of the University of Washington School of Aquatic and Fishery Sciences 2013 FISH 600 course.
+We thank the participants and mentors of the University of Washington's School of Aquatic and Fishery Sciences 2013 FISH 600 course.
-Discussions with these individuals were instrumental to developing `ss3sim`.
+Discussions with these individuals were instrumental to the conceptual and technical development of `ss3sim`.
 Many participants also contributed code and are listed within specific `ss3sim` `R` functions.
 Participants: